 Evidence synthesis identifies, evaluates and combines data from multiple sources, most commonly from existing research studies, to provide an overall summary of current knowledge supporting decision-making across health and social care.

 Evidence syntheses are based on systematic processes to identify and collate relevant evidence that meets pre-specified eligibility criteria and to minimise the influence of bias.
 Combining individual study results and considering differences can reduce uncertainty and help make sense of conflicting study findings.
-There are various types of review and we provide “rapid reviews” for when an answer is needed quickly.
+There are various types of review and we provide rapid reviews or a rapid retrieval of evidence for when an answer is needed quickly.

-We aim to address knowledge gaps or to answer a specific need for the ICBs.
-These are in areas of importance to policy makers and have a direct impact on decision-making, patient and client care, reducing inequalities and identifying future research needs.
+We aim to address knowledge gaps or to answer a specific need in response to local priorities These are in areas of importance to policy makers and have a direct impact on decision-making, patient and client care, reducing inequalities and identifying future research needs.

 We use the Applied Research Collaboration Kent, Surrey and Sussex and Health Innovation Kent, Surrey, Sussex's Implementation Panel to prioritise requests when necessary.